-On March 5, 2013, we completed the acquisition of BCD for an aggregate consideration of approximately \$155 million, excluding acquisition costs, fees and expenses.
-In addition, a \$5 million retention plan for employees of BCD, payable at the 12, 18 and 24 month anniversaries of the acquisition, has been established.
+In the first quarter of 2013, we completed the acquisition of BCD for an aggregate consideration of approximately \$155 million, excluding acquisition costs, fees and expenses, plus a \$5 million employee retention plan.
+The acquisition was funded by borrowings on our bank credit facilities.
+BCD's financial results have been included in the consolidated financial statements from March 1, 2013.